What you'll need to know...

 Mapping From Memory Sheet

-Task 1 - Using both of the excellent interactive sites below, work on your own to produce a personalised revision resource to show the impact of climate change on the vulnerable populations in Bangladesh.
+Task 1 - Using the Guardian site below and the '10 key questions' sheet, work on your own to produce a personalised revision resource to show the impact of climate change on the vulnerable populations in Bangladesh.
 You may wish to use the Framework sheet above to complete the task as an annotated flow chart.

 Your finished resource should aim to address the issues highlighted in Bangladesh as well as prior knowledge gained from this unit of work together with links to the 4P's & the SDGs.